APTrust/dart-docs/docs/runner/index.md

 ### Options

 ```
   --workflow     Path to workflow json file.
-Use this option if you are running
+This parameter is required.
+If you
-                 a workflow against a batch of files.
-If you specify a workflow
+                 specify a workflow file, you must also either specify --batch
-                 file, you must also specify --batch.
-Workflows can be exported
+                 or provide input JSON containing job params.
+Workflows can be
-                 from the DART UI.
+                 exported from the DART UI.

   --batch        Path to CSV batch file.
 Use this option with --workflow to
                  specify a set of files or directories to run through a